In the UK, trade secrets are protected by:

 The seminal test for an action in breach of confidence is set out in Coco v AN Clark (Engineers) Ltd FSR 215.

 Is the information a "trade secret"?

-Article 2(1): "trade secret" means information which meets all of the following requirements:
+Under Article 2(1), "trade secret" means information that meets all of the following requirements: